Quafadas/vecxt/site/docs/_docs/matrix.mdoc.md

 ---
 # Matrix Examples

-Some basic examples.
-Mdoc calls `toString()` on each line, which actually, we don't want, but can't prevent for an opaque type.
-It is an annoyance which I believe to be justified - to be clear, you shouldn't use `toString()` to find out about matricies.
+Some examples.
+You shouldn't use `toString()` to find out about matricies.
+Mdoc calls it on each line anyway - not much i can do about that.

 ```scala mdoc:to-string